qbin-io/qbin/docs/index.md

-make front         build frontend (Stylus) make front-watch   build frontend (Stylus), keep watching for file changes make clean         run go clean and remove contents of 'storage' make all-watch -- [options...]  use all-watch with options
+make front         build frontend (Stylus) make front-watch   build frontend (Stylus), keep watching for file changes make clean         run go clean and remove contents of 'storage' make all && ./launch.sh [options...]  build and run with options
 ```
 Probably, `make all-watch` will be your best friend.